 - Be prepared for last-minute instructions – When you’re a traveler and you have an assignment starting on Monday, you can expect to receive instructions on when and where to report the Thursday or Friday before.

 - Don’t expect special treatment – Travelers are assigned to a specific place because there’s a need for their skills.
-However, no facility wants to work with someone who is difficult.
+However, no healthcare facility wants to work with someone who is difficult.
 The more flexible you are, the more valuable of an asset you are.
 Try to relax and go with the flow, and you’ll get much more out of your assignment.

 - Don’t be afraid to pose questions to your travel nurse recruiter – As a travel nurse, your recruiter is your main source of information.
 Don’t hesitate to ask questions when needed.
 As you ramp up, it can also be beneficial to reference your travel nurse onboarding checklist.